mrvaita/sqlrun.nvim/README.md

 ### Use ssh port forwarding through jump host
 If necessary, it is possible to open an ssh tunnel via jump host to reach the database server.
-This is equivalent to the ssh command `ssh local_port:remote.server.net:database_port jump.host.net`.
+This is equivalent to the ssh command `ssh -L local_port:remote.server.net:database_port jump.host.net`.
 This is achieved with a go script included in the plugin.
 I decided to include this functionality just to avoid to open a new terminal and execute the ssh command.
 #### Drawbacks
 * The go program is built everytime neovim is started.
 Doesn't take long though
 #### HOW IT WORKS
 * Go >= 1.21 must be installed and present in the path
-* On neovim start the go program is built in the package directory
+* On neovim start the go program is built in the directory where the plugin is installed
 * Ssh logs are saved to a file under `~/.config/sqlrun.nvim/ssh_tunnel`
 * Only the current user is supported to connect to the jump host
 * The jump host must be present in the list of `known_hosts`